padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 The original (top left), CART classified (top right) and RF classified (bottom left) images are provided below for qualitative assessment of the models.
+Turn off all the feature collections under **Geometry Imports** and compare the classified images against the original image.
+Your result may be like the figure below.
+Don't worry if your result seems to be different to the one below.
+This is expected as your training pixels may not be the same as what was used to prepare this manual.